rheawangyi/rheawangyi.github.io/images/spectral-clustering-Copy1.md

 ## Part C

-We have now defined a normalized cut objective which takes small values when the input clusters are (a) joined by relatively few entries in $$A$$ and (b) not too small.
+We have now defined a normalized cut objective which takes small values when the input clusters are (a) joined by relatively few entries in $A$ and (b) not too small.
 One approach to clustering is to try to find a cluster vector `y` such that `normcut(A,y)` is small.
 However, this is an NP-hard combinatorial optimization problem, which means that may not be possible to find the best clustering in practical time, even for relatively small data sets.
 We need a math trick!

-Here's the trick: define a new vector $$\mathbf{z} \in \mathbb{R}^n$$ such that:
+Here's the trick: define a new vector $\mathbf{z} \in \mathbb{R}^n$ such that:

 $$
 z_i =